pierwill/OpenChicago/guide/punctuation.rst

 #.
 The exclamation point is used to mark an outcry or an emphatic or ironic utterance.
 They should be used sparringly, but do not be afraid of exclamation points!

 #.
-They are best used in documentation to express of joy or warning.
+Exclamation points are best used in documentation to express of joy or warning.

      You are now ready to play *SimDefenestrationOfPrague*!

      Do not delete ``/usr/bin``!

 #.
-The exclamation point is placed inside the quotation marks or parentheses when part of the quotation or parenthetical matter; otherwise outside.
+Exclamation points are placed inside the quotation marks or parentheses when part of the quotation or parenthetical matter; otherwise outside.

 Question Mark
 -------------